 For many anglers, carp fishing is the ultimate; landing a big fish is, after all, an exhilarating experience, and one that – once you have enjoyed the thrill – will have you coming back for more.
 Did you know that you can buy a very good carp rod, from a top brand, for under £100?
 If your budget stretches a bit more, then we also have an article about the best carp rods for under £200.

-We have put the time and effort into researching them for you, so believe us when we say that what follows is a review of the top sub-£100 carp rods on the market.
+We have put the time and effort into researching them for you, so believe us when we say that what follows is a review of the top best carp rods under £100 carp rods on the market.